jerryhgladinet/docs/deploy/source/index.rst

 .. note::

-    Native CentreStack user can be mapped to Azure AD user later if necessary.
+    Native CentreStack user can be mapped to Active Directory user or Azure AD user later if necessary.

 Guest User
 ^^^^^^^^^^^^^^^^^

   The guest users are users outside of the tenant users domain but receive file or folder shares from team user.
   Team user creates guest users through the file sharing or folder sharing activities.
+Guest users typically are external users outside of an organization that are already using CentreStack.

 Client Agent Software
 ^^^^^^^^^^^^^^^^^^^^^^^^